etakerim/masters-thesis/consultations/Design-Chapter.md

     - Missing labels
         - Faults
         - Anomaly
-    - Scatter plot - True labels vs. Predicted labels
+    - Scatter plot - True labels vs. Predicted labels (it is not the case that areas with one fault are homogenous and compact in PC dimensions)
         - Faults
         - Anomaly
+    - **One physical defect can have multiple manifestations - outer race fault and misalignment overlap**

-# TODO: finish Clustering and write DP
+# TODO: finish Clustering (do 22:00)

 ### DBSCAN clustering